mrsonne/hubit/README.md

 ### Caching

-#### Model level caching.
+#### Model-level caching.
 By default hubit `never` caches results internally.
 A `hubit` model can, however, write results to disk automatically by setting the caching level using the `set_model_caching` method.
-Results can be saved either in an `incremental` fashion or `after_execution`.
+Results can be saved either in an `incremental` fashion i.e. every time a component worker completes or `after_execution`.
 Results caching is useful when you want to avoid spending time calculating the same results multiple times.
 A use case for `incremental` caching is when a calculation is stopped (computer shutdown, keyboard interrupt, exception raised) before the response has been generated.
-In such cases the calculation can be restarted from the cached results object.
+In such cases the calculation can be restarted from the cached results.
 The overhead introduced by caching makes it especially useful for CPU bound models.

 __Warning__.
 Cached results are tied only to the content of the model configuration file and the model input. `hubit` does not check if the underlying calculation code has changed.
 Therefore, using results caching while components are in development is not recommended.